Arts and Media Prep High School

-Art programs are integrated into the daily schedule just as athletic programs to provide students with stimulation around the Arts.
-Years of research shows that Art is closely linked to almost everything that we as a nation say we want for our children and demand from our schools: academic achievement, social and emotional development, civic engagement, and equitable opportunity (Smith, Edutopia,org).
+Art programs are integrated into the daily schedule in the same way athletic programs are to provide students with stimulation around the arts.
+Years of research shows that art is closely linked to almost everything that we as a nation say we want for our children and demand from our schools: academic achievement, social and emotional development, civic engagement, and equitable opportunity (Smith, Edutopia,org).

 Keep art alive in Education!

 Art courses offer an opportunity for students to learn about the world in a different way than other academic disciplines.
 Students will have hands on experience creating art with a variety of media such as drawing, painting, clay, and other 3 - D materials.
 Through these projects this course will incorporate Art History, learning about other cultures, social topics, as well as a sense of identity and self - expression.
 Students will learn presentation skills as well as responding to their own and others’ artwork.

 Students will design with a variety of media, objects, and creations in 1, 2, and 3D design.
 Students will be responsible for all aspects of their design, which includes pop and historical creations.
 Students will create a portfolio to show at the art exhibitions.
 Advanced students will create their own art and designs to be displayed at Art Walks.